DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_condition (

-src BIGINT, -- CONTROL_STRUCTURE node id
+src BIGINT NOT NULL, -- CONTROL_STRUCTURE node id

-dst BIGINT, -- Expression node id
+dst BIGINT NOT NULL -- Expression node id

 );